MissVeronica/um-visitors/README.md

 7. Number of counters - Enter the number of days/weeks for User counter displays.
 8. WP All Users columns - Select the sortable columns for Plugin's UM Predefined fields in WP All Users page.

+## UM Settings -> Appearance -> Profile Menu
+1. Who can see Visitors Tab?
+2. Who can see Visits Tab?

 ## Member Directory
 1. Create two new Directories for display of Visitors and Visits
 2. Assign these Forms in the Plugin settings.